bbaum11/internship2025_stuff/airgap.md

     2. click **Create**
     3. **DHCP Server -> Enable Server**
     4. Set Upper and Lower bounds
-2. on workstation, need 3 adapters
+2. on workstation, need 2 adapters
-    1. host-only adapter for internal network (set to new internal network)
+    1. host-only adapter for internal network and access from host machine (set to new internal network)
-    2. host-only adapter (set to first internal network)
-    3. NAT adapter
+    2. NAT adapter
 3. on minion and child, need 1 adapter
     1. host-only adapter for internal network (set to new internal network)
 4. setting network interface
     1. select vm -> **Settings -> Network -> Adapter x -> Enable Network Adapter**
     2. choose adapter type under **Attached to**
     3. for the host-only adapters, chose the correct network under **Name**

+## useful commands
+- nmtui
+  - tui that configures network interfaces
+  - if dhcp is not working (ipv4 addresses not showing up)
+  	- `nmtui`
+	- **activate connection**
+	- activate the interface/turn it off and back on
+- ip a
+	- shows the network interfaces and ip addresses

 ## connecting to the vms from the windows host machine
 1. open PowerShell